Julianafajr/julianafajr/README.md

 </div>

 ##  👧🏻 About Me
 > "Building cool things with technology.
-That eventually hits."
+That eventually hits"

 Every script I write proves that coding was never meant to belong to just one gender.